Worth the Trip: Loop de Loop Is the Country Pit Stop for an Ex-Porteno Chef’s Standout Soup

 Loop de Loop’s a great sell for a rural town with a food scene that’s only been on the up.
 While it’s the home of Australia’s longest-running food festival, there are a clutch of outstanding venues – like cosy wine bar Hey Rosey and family-run winery Chalou – bringing new energy.

-“In the seven years I’ve been here it’s just grown so much,” says Learmonth.
+“In the eight years I’ve been here it’s just grown so much,” says Learmonth.
 “Very much ‘new generation’ coming through that are used to the standards in Sydney and Melbourne – and there’s no reason we can’t do that out here.”

 Loop de Loop